How Can I Avoid Complaints about Books I Teach?

 Because we never know what book might be upsetting to someone, it’s all but impossible to avoid complaints altogether.
 But what you can do is be proactive about finding the best books that meet your teaching needs and goals, and about maintaining open communication with the parents or guardians of the children you are teaching.

 Keep these adults informed about what their children are learning/reading/doing in your classroom.
-Have all materials out to see during open houses; maybe you have a school or district web site you can also use.
-If you’re teaching in an elementary school where children are likely to take home a weekly newsletter, create a single sheet newsletter indicating what’s happening in the classroom, including the chapter book you’re reading daily.
+Have all materials out to see during open houses; maybe you have a classroom page on the school website you can also use.

-If you are working with older children or teens, you might also want to consider mailing home a letter about what you will be studying and how the books you will be reading fit into the teaching/learning goals.
-(You wll probably have to check with your department chair or administrator to see if funds are available for such a mailing, or if there is an alternative way to get this information out.)
+If you are working with older children or teens, you might also want to consider contacting parents and guardians about what you will be studying and how the books you will be reading fit into the teaching/learning goals.

 Encourage parents to communicate with you, too, and to ask questions if they have them.
 Establishing positive communication won’t guarantee you’ll never get a complaint, or a parent might not express concern, but it will increase the chances that you will hear about it as a concern RATHER THAN a complaint, and that it will come to you directly rather than to your administrator.
 It can make the difference between a constructive conversation and confrontation, too.